hbctraining/scRNA-seq_online/lessons/03_SC_quality_control-setup.md

 <img src="../img/sparse_matrix.png" width="600">
 </p>

-Loading this data into R requires us to **use functions that allow us to efficiently combine these three files into a single count matrix.** However, instead of creating a regular matrix data structure, the functions we will use create a **sparse matrix** to improve the amount of space, memory and CPU required to work with our huge count matrix.
+Loading this data into R requires us to **use functions that allow us to efficiently combine these three files into a single count matrix.** However, instead of creating a regular matrix data structure, the functions we will use create a **sparse matrix** to reduce the amount of memory (RAM), processing capacity (CPU) and storage required to work with our huge count matrix.

 Different methods for reading in data include:

-1. **`readMM()`**: This function is from the **Matrix** package and will turn our standard matrix into a sparse matrix.
-The `features.tsv` file and `barcodes.tsv` must first be individually loaded into R and then they are combined.
-For specific code and instructions on how to do this please see [our additional material](../lessons/readMM_loadData.md).
+1. **`readMM()`**: This function is from the **Matrix** package and will convert our standard matrix into a sparse matrix.
+The `features.tsv` file and `barcodes.tsv` must first be individually loaded into R and then they can be combined.
+For specific code and instructions on how to do this please see [these additional material](../lessons/readMM_loadData.md).
-2. **`Read10X()`**: This function is from the **Seurat** package and will use the Cell Ranger output directory as input.
-In this way individual files do not need to be loaded in, instead the function will load and combine them into a sparse matrix for you. *We will be using this function to load in our data!*
+2. **`Read10X()`**: This function is from the **Seurat** package and will use the Cell Ranger output directory as input, directly.
+With this method individual files do not need to be loaded in, instead the function will load and combine them into a sparse matrix. ***We will be using this function to load in our data!***

-### Reading in a single sample (`read10X()`)
+### Reading in a single sample

-When working with 10X data and its proprietary software Cell Ranger, you will always have an `outs` directory.
-Within this directory you will find a number of different files including:
+After processing 10X data using its proprietary software Cell Ranger, you will have an `outs` directory (always).
+Within this directory you will find a number of different files including the files listed below:

 - **`web_summary.html`:** report that explores different QC metrics, including the mapping metrics, filtering thresholds, estimated number of cells after filtering, and information on the number of reads and genes per cell after filtering.
 - **BAM alignment files:** files used for visualization of the mapped reads and for re-creation of FASTQ files, if needed
 - **`filtered_feature_bc_matrix`:** folder containing all files needed to construct the count matrix using data filtered by Cell Ranger
 - **`raw_feature_bc_matrix`:** folder containing all files needed to construct the count matrix using the raw unfiltered data

-We are mainly interested in the `raw_feature_bc_matrix` as we wish to perform our own QC and filtering while accounting for the biology of our experiment/biological system.
+We are mainly interested in the `raw_feature_bc_matrix` folder as we wish to perform our own QC and filtering while accounting for the biology of our experiment/biological system.

 > _**NOTE: Why do we not use the `filtered_feature_bc_matrix` folder?** The `filtered_feature_bc_matrix` uses [internal filtering criteria by Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/algorithms/overview), and we do not have control of what cells to keep or abandon._
 >